 - Patience is choosing the best response to a situation with understanding.

-Understanding someone is the goal of a relationship.
+- Understanding someone is the goal of a relationship,

-Understanding takes a long time.
+- And acknowledge that understanding takes a long time.

 This is one of the basic building blocks to a healthy relationship with our kids.